-As Greenmatch we strive to do our part in working towards a greener now.
+As GreenMatch we strive to do our part in working towards a greener now.
 When the word ‘green’ is used one might think it is merely about our environment.
-But whether we are talking about green home solutions (e.g. solar panels and heat pumps), clean food, zero waste or sustainable fashion it is about our planet, about people and essentially about life.
+But whether we are talking about green home solutions (e.g. solar panels, triple glazed windows, heat pumps), clean food, zero waste or sustainable fashion it is about our planet, about people and essentially about life.

 Green Match is always searching for inspiration and people that inspire.
 Through the ‘Go Slow Awards 2016’ we acknowledge and reward fashion bloggers that focus on sustainable fashion and really put time and effort in inspiring others in a creative manner.
 In this list, you can get a taste of their inspirational words as some of our favorite bloggers share their take on what attraction slow fashion holds for them.There are five categories:

 Congratulations to our 50 favorite blogs on sustainable fashion.